NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 When the model determines performance at Speed 1 (the lowest speed) or cycling between OFF and Speed 1, its performance is almost the same as the performance for the Coil:Heating:DX:SingleSpeed model.
 However, the outlet conditions are calculated slightly differently.
 Therefore, the Coil:Heating:DX:SingleSpeed model may be considered as a subset of the model described here.
 When the multispeed coil model determines performance at higher speeds (above 1), the model linearly interpolates the performance at two consecutive speeds (n-1 and n) as needed to meet the heating load, with the fraction of time at each speed established by the speed ratio.

 When single mode operation is specified at higher speeds (above 1), defined in the UnitarySystemPerformance:Multispeed object, a child object of AirLoopHVAC:UnitarySystem, its performance is almost the same as the performance for the Coil:Heating:DX:SingleSpeed model at different flow rate and capacity with given speed number.
-No liner interpolation is performed between two adjacent speeds.
+No linear interpolation is performed between two adjacent speeds.
+The highest speed which does not exceed the sensible load is used for each HVAC timestep.
+This operation does not apply to speed 1 operation and the case when the sensible load is above the highest sensible capacity.

 #### Model Inputs